Skip to main content

 platform = [email protected]

-Always check the project’s release notes for the recommended platform version.
+Always check the project’s release notes for the recommended platform and library versions.